WHAT IS PINTEREST?

 - DIY bloggers - If you are in the DIY niche, you could pin images related to the tools you use, DIY hacks, your favorite craft stores, and more.

-- Fashion bloggers - Fashion images are all over Pinterest, and I wouldn’t be surprise if that’s what made Pinterest famous.
-People are always looking to Pinterest for outfit ideas and inspiration.
-If you are a fashion blogger, you could pin photos to clothing items, shopping wish lists, and more.
+- Fashion and beauty bloggers - Fashion and beauty images are all over Pinterest, and I wouldn’t be surprise if that’s what made Pinterest famous.
+People are always looking to Pinterest for outfit ideas and beauty inspiration.
+If you are a fashion or beauty blogger, you could pin photos to clothing items, cosmetic shopping wish lists, and so much more.

 The list goes on and on.
 If you think something fits with your brand, then go ahead and try it!